sbabcoc/GridLauncherV4/README.md

 ## The Solution: Launch with Discrete Artifacts

 Instead of using the uber-JAR, this project uses discrete Java artifacts acquired from your configured Maven repositories.
-The majority of these are brought in transitively by `selenium-grid`, but this strategy enables targeted remediation of bugs and vulnerabilities via dependency management.
+The majority of these are brought in transitively by `selenium-grid`, and this strategy enables targeted remediation of bugs and vulnerabilities via dependency management.